 Anything not reviewed may be featured in our new releases pages (excerpted on JJ’s front page) so it’s important to fill in the notes column of the pitch sheet.

 About the Review Pitch spreadsheet

-The Review Pitch spreadsheet will be emptied every two months and retitled to reflect the beginning of the period in which reviews will appear.
-So, for example, “JJ Review Pitch 0221” refers to the review publication period 1 February – 31 March.
+The Review Pitch spreadsheet is titled to reflect the beginning of the period in which reviews will appear.
+So, for example, “JJ Review Pitch 1021” refers to the review publication period 1 October – 30 November 2021.
+It’s emptied and contents sent to reviewers end of August 2021.
 Please request access to the sheet by clicking the button above.

 How to complete the Review Pitch spreadsheet

-Choose the relevant tab – audio, book or film.
-Enter details of your title(s) using the next available line (do not overwrite existing entries!).
+Enter details of your title(s) using the next available line at the bottom of the list (do not overwrite existing entries!).

 Artist, author, band name